alaakson/so_long_game/README.md

 ![Screenshot of game ](https://github.com/user-attachments/assets/68b020c1-99d2-4a0d-9cf1-ed3098f644a3)

-A 2d gane where you collect item(s) and reach the exit.
+A 2d game where you collect item(s) and reach the exit.

 ### Instructions for Linux